Our Verdict

 TGC 2019 PC ~$900 one-time Premium graphics, 170,000+ courses

-Sim builder tip: If you're building a home simulator around the KIT, budget $250/year for GSPro and factor in a projector ($500–1,200), impact screen ($200–500), and hitting mat ($150–400).
+Sim builder tip: If you're building a home simulator around the KIT, factor in a projector ($500–1,200), impact screen ($200–500), and hitting mat ($150–400).
+GSPro at $250/year is the most popular software pairing.
 Use our simulator cost calculator to plan your full setup.

 Our Detailed Scores